CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/wpilib-integration/sysid-integration/plumbing-and-running-sysid.rst

 To get started, users must construct a ``SysIdRoutine`` that defines a ``Config`` and ``Mechanism``.
 The ``Config`` constructor allows the users to define the logging state callback, ramp rate, and other options when running the tests.

 The ``Mechanism`` constructor takes a lambda that has ``Voltage`` as a parameter.
-The code below passes that lambda as a double argument to a ``VoltageOut`` request.
+This lambda is ran when the characterization is performed and what actually causes the mechanism to move.
+We utilize the parameter provided in the lambda, and pass that as double voltage to a ``VoltageOut`` request.
 The second argument to the constructor is a logging callback.
 Since the Phoenix ``SignalLogger`` has much higher accuracy than user-mode logging, we pass ``null``.
 The last parameter is just an instance of the ``Subsystem`` we are currently in.

 .. tab-set::